CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 Here is the Klipper [documentation](https://www.klipper3d.org/Overview.html) where you can find more info about configuring Klipper.
 The [config reference](https://www.klipper3d.org/Config_Reference.html) section is probably referenced the most.

+# Troubleshooting

+1. Why does my bed mesh look really weird?

+  * Either your printer is not calibrated properly or your probe is not accurate enough

+  * Try running `PROBE_ACCURACY` with your probe attached and if you get a value greater than 0.25 mm, your probe is not accurate enough and you have to delete your mesh profile in the web interface.

+  * If You get a value less than 0.25, then you need to run the [Enhanced Delta Calibration](https://www.klipper3d.org/Delta_Calibrate.html)